 TOMASZ LITWIN / SCIENCE PHOTO LIBRARY TOMASZ LITWIN / SCIENCE PHOTO LIBRARY

-Chinese oak tussar (Antheraea pernyi) moth.
-Close-up showing the large feathery antennae (top left and right) and compound eyes (black) of a Chinese oak tussar moth.
+Chinese oak tussar (Antheraea pernyi) moth eye spot.
+Close-up showing an eye spot on the wing of a Chinese oak tussar moth.
+Eye spots such as these are thought to divert the attention of predators away from a moth's actual eyes.
 The caterpillars of this moth are used to produce tussah silk (wild silk).

 Model release not required.
 Property release not required.